• Home

 Chart

-While the remaining 51% of the UK answered ‘no’ to limiting their plans, this category was also made up of those who didn’t have plans or weren’t planning any form of celebration.
+While the remaining 51% of the UK answered ‘no’ to limit their plans, this category was also made up of those who didn’t have plans or weren’t planning any form of celebration.
 Options that weren’t shared by those answering ‘yes’.

 If the UK public cannot celebrate to plug the gap caused by reduced working hours over the new bank holiday, the economy could go from bad to worse.
 The government predicts the current monetised impact of the Jubilee to sit at -£2.39 billion.